The Mysterious Affair of Judith Potts: Robert Thorogood and the Marlow Murders

 What is the book about?

 The Mysterious Affair of Judith Potts (HQ, 2026) is the fourth installment in Robert Thorogood's popular series about the amateur detectives in the English town of Marlow.
 The story centers around the charismatic Judith Potts, a crossword constructor, who along with her friends Suzie and Becks forms the core of the Marlow Murder Club.
-In this edition, the idyll of Buckinghamshire is shattered by two shocking murders of local celebrities: footballer Gary Wise and thriller author Tony Sexton.
-Both men are found shot, which plunges the town into a wave of speculation about blackmail and hidden scandals.
+In this edition, the idyllic setting of Buckinghamshire is disrupted by two shocking murders of local celebrities: footballer Gary Wise and thriller author Tony Sexton.
+Both men are found shot, which sends the town into a wave of speculation about blackmail and hidden scandals.

-Alongside the current murder cases, Robert Thorogood introduces a personal and historical thread that threatens to tarnish Judith Potts' own reputation.
-A woman named Eleni Paphides appears in Marlow claiming to be the daughter of Judith's deceased husband, Philippos Demetriou.
+Alongside the current murder cases, Robert Thorogood introduces a personal and historical thread that threatens to ruin Judith Potts' own reputation.
+A woman named Eleni Paphides appears in Marlow claiming to be the daughter of Judith's late husband, Philippos Demetriou.
 She accuses Judith of having murdered him decades earlier during their stay in Cyprus.
-As their regular contact at the police, DI Tanika Malik, is suspended, the trio must operate on their own to clear Judith's name and find the real murderer behind the new killings.
+With their regular contact at the police, DI Tanika Malik, suspended, the trio must operate on their own to clear Judith's name and find the real murderer behind the new killings.

 The real case